 A significant amount of employee parking occurs today in the "public parking" downtown core.
 Many employees will move their cars amongst time-restricted spaces throughout the day to avoid getting a ticket.
 Currently, employees are encouraged to park in the back of the Claflin Lot for \$3/day (exact change needed) or pay \$60/month for a permit.
 With an average month having 20 work days, there is little incentive for an employee to purchase a monthly permit.
 To incentivize the use of permits and the underutilized parking assets, pricing adjustments to the existing permit program are needed.
-It is recommended that the price drop at least 25-percent if not 50-percent to incentivize the use of the back of the Claflin lot by employees.

 Keeping the current practice of reserving the back of the Claflin Lot for permit parking is ideal.
-Long-term parkers - specifically employees - should not be parking directly behind retail entrances.
-Making it easier for employees to obtain and display permits in the Claflin lot can be facilitated through the use of modern in-car meters.
+Long-term parkers - employees - should not be parking directly behind retail entrances.
+Making it easier for employees to obtain permits - and display them - can be through the use of modern pay-stations, pay-by-cell phone, and in-car meters.